Interieur design sketch

 More thoughts about the design & colouring

-July 21, 2009 by kolbby Daniel Berkemeyer - Productdesigner
+by Daniel Berkemeyer – Productdesigner

 The design steps forward and we are very close to start milling the fullscale model.
 Yesterday I made the last door joints and openers, name logo tag, new tire texture and a new colouring.
 I wanted to change the colour ambience from a warm “coffee” brown to a more fresh, dynamic lime green on the white car.
 This colour is not only a cold caipirinha on a tropical sand beach – green is also the colour we associate to a healthy envionment and its protection – for me one of the most important things in every project.
 There are a lot of thoughts about the technique of this car, but thats not the subject of this blog.
 Nevertheless I am very glad about using this coloured subtile hint…